Pathoschild/smapi-mod-dump/source/Family Planning/README.md

 By default, children of the same gender are identical.
 So if you'd like them to look different, you'll need to use another mod to change their appearance.
 There are two options: Content Packs for Family Planning, or using Content Patcher mods.

 If you'd like to make a Content Pack for this mod, the process is relatively simple!
 The explanation is below the Content Patcher section.

-If you'd like to make a Content Patcher mod, then you'll want to use the custom CP tokens that this mod makes possible.
+If you'd like to make a Content Patcher mod, then you'll want to use the custom CP tokens that this mod uses.
 The explanation is below.

 ### Content Patcher tokens
 To use the CP tokens that Family Planning provides, make sure to set Family Planning ("Loe2run.FamilyPlanning") as a dependency.